FNS-Division/mobile-network-capacity-checker/README.md

 ## Preparing your data

-In order to conduct your analysis, you will need to provide the tool with the following geospatial data:
+In order to conduct your analysis, you will need to provide the tool with the following geospatial data in CSV format:

-- Points of interest
+- Points of interest locations
-- Cell sites
-- Cell site to point of interest visibility data
+- Cell site locations

 We have provided data templates in the [data templates](data_templates) folder, which specify the required columns for each dataset and the accepted values.